Volcanoes of Costa Rica

 There are more than 200 volcanic structures in Costa Rica, of which only 112 are clearly identified.
-But why Costa Rica has so many volcanoes?
+But why does Costa Rica have so many volcanoes?
 How they affect the country?
 Which ones are the most important?
 Where can I go to see a volcano?
-Continue reading our blog post this week and find out the answers to all of these questions and much more information about the volcanoes of Costa Rica.
+Continue reading our blog post to find the answers to these questions and more information about the volcanoes of Costa Rica.

 History and facts of the volcanoes of Costa Rica

 The volcanoes can be located within the continental territory or submerged within the Coco underwater range.
 Our volcanoes are the product of the geological subduction activity of the Coco plate under the Caribbean, which is also part of the Pacific Ring of Fire.
 The Pacific Ring of Fire concentrates the most important subduction zones in the world, and more than 75% of active and inactive volcanoes in the world.

 All the great volcanoes of our country can be considered relatively young since they count less than 600,000 years.
 Although this number may sound relatively high, the volcano considered the oldest in the world found in Brazil is 1,900 million years old.

 Out of the 200 volcanoes of Costa Rica, only 5 of them have registered activity in the last two centuries.
 The oldest recorded eruption dates from the year 1723, presenting a strong eruption of the Irazu Volcano in Cartago.
 Currently, there are 3 active volcanoes: the Turrialba volcano in Cartago, the Rincon de la Vieja volcano in Guanacaste and the Poás volcano in Alajuela.